-CPI Europe Column edited by Rosa M. Abrantes-Metz (Global Economics Group) & Donald Klawiter (Klawiter PLLC) presents:
+CPI Cartel Column edited by Rosa M. Abrantes-Metz (Global Economics Group) & Donald Klawiter (Klawiter PLLC) presents:

 Pricing Algorithms and Implications for Competition By Rosa M. Abrantes-Metz1 (Global Economics Group)